learningsimulator/learningsimulator/joss_manuscript/paper.md

 # Acknowledgements

-Financial support from Wallenberg:

-The development work has been supported by grant XXXX.XXXX (2015.0005?) from the Knut and Alice Wallenberg Foundation.
+Research and development was supported by the Knut and Alice Wallenberg Foundation (2015.0005).

 We acknowledge valuable contributions from Vera Vinken during the development of this project.